“So who did your psychic paper say you were in order

 the signal from his LATER TARDIS.
 That was why it had not made any attempt

 on him.
-It was looking for Susan’s grandfather, the white haired
+It was looking for Susan’s Grandfather, the white haired

 old man.
 It had taken him as just another Human companion.